github-education-resources/graduation/_data/brianxfury/brianxfury.md

 name: Bryan
 institution: Central Colleges of the Philippines
 profile_pic: bryan.jpg
-quote: Always "Strive to be better than your best self.
-Strive for excellence!"
+quote: "Always strive to be better than your best self.
+Ignite your passion for excellence!"
 github_user: brianxfury
 ---